I Wrote the Book (Beth Ditto song)

 "I Wrote the Book" is a song performed by American recording artist Beth Ditto.
 Produced by James Ford and Jas Shaw of Simian Mobile Disco.
 The song was released in March 2011 as the first single from the Beth Ditto EP on Deconstruction Records.

 Music video

 The music video for the song was uploaded to Ditto's official YouTube account on February 19, 2011, and contains several references to Madonna videos of the 1990s, such as "Justify My Love", "Vogue" and "Erotica".

+The music video was filmed in black and white and takes place in a hotel.